Lasse Mårtenson: Biography

-Mårtenson was born in Helsinki.
-He performed at the Eurovision Song Contest in 1964 with the song "Laiskotellen" ("Idling").
-He placed 7th with 9 points.
+He performed at the Eurovision Song Contest in 1964 with the song "Laiskotellen" ("Idling"), placing 7th with 9 points, and in 1967 he was the composer for "Varjoon – hooan", performed by Fredi.

 He is best known in his home country as the composer of "Maija from the Storm Skerries", a lyrical tune arranged primarily for piano.
 His hits include the Finnish version of the song "Jackson" in duet with Carola Standertskjöld, which was included in the list of the songs played in the 2003 Men's World Ice Hockey Championships during the breaks.